wqxxzd/RaincouverPredictionTest/README.md

    ```
    Note: please ensure your localhost port 8888:8888 is not occupied before you run the command above.

-5. To bring up the web app for Jupyter Notebook in the container, look for the url starting with `http://127.0.0.1:8888/lab?token=` in terminal and copy it to browser.
+4. To bring up the web app for Jupyter Notebook in the container, look for the url starting with `http://127.0.0.1:8888/lab?token=` in terminal and copy it to browser.

-6. to run the analysis, navigate to and open up the `notebooks/milestone2/weather_forecast.ipynb` in the Jupyter Notebook web app, click "Restart Kernel and Run All Cells..." under the "Kernel" menu.
+5. To run the analysis, navigate to and open up the `notebooks/milestone2/weather_forecast.ipynb` in the Jupyter Notebook web app, click "Restart Kernel and Run All Cells..." under the "Kernel" menu.

 #### Exit container:

-7. In terminal, hit `Cntrl` + `C` to stop running the container.
+6. In terminal, hit `Cntrl` + `C` to stop running the container.
 Then use the following command to remove the container:
    ```
    docker compose rm -f
    ```